Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 | Open Source | No | No | No | MIT License |

-Note: Pricing and features are current as of March 2026.
-AI tools iterate rapidly — always check official sites for the latest information.
+Note: Pricing and features are current as of May 2026.
+AI tools iterate rapidly, so always check official sites for the latest information.
+Windsurf went through a three-way acquisition split in July 2025.
+See the "Breaking" section above for full details.

 2. Design Philosophy: Four Fundamentally Different Approaches